Logical consequence: Formal accounts

 This argument is formally valid, because every instance of arguments constructed using this scheme is valid.

 This is in contrast to an argument like "Fred is Mike's brother's son.
 Therefore Fred is Mike's nephew."
 Since this argument depends on the meanings of the words "brother", "son", and "nephew", the statement "Fred is Mike's nephew" is a so-called material consequence of "Fred is Mike's brother's son", not a formal consequence.
 A formal consequence must be true in all cases, however this is an incomplete definition of formal consequence, since even the argument "P is Qs brother's son, therefore P is Qs nephew" is valid in all cases, but is not a formal argument.

-A priori property of logical consequence
+A priori property

 If it is known that $Q$ follows logically from $P$, then no information about the possible interpretations of $P$ or $Q$ will affect that knowledge.
 Our knowledge that $Q$ is a logical consequence of $P$ cannot be influenced by empirical knowledge.
 Deductively valid arguments can be known to be so without recourse to experience, so they must be knowable a priori.
 However, formality alone does not guarantee that logical consequence is not influenced by empirical knowledge.
 So the a priori property of logical consequence is considered to be independent of formality.